risk-first/website/menagerie/Software-Dependency-Risk.md

 > "Bounded rationality is the idea that when individuals make decisions, their rationality is limited by the tractability of the decision problem, the cognitive limitations of their minds, and the time available to make the decision. " - [Bounded Rationality, _Wikipedia_](https://en.wikipedia.org/wiki/Bounded_rationality)

+Humans don't always use this process tbd.

 We're going to dig down into some of the risks associated with this, in order to build a model of what this decision making process should involve.
-Luckily, other authros have already considered this problem.
+Luckily, other authors have already considered this problem.

 In the table below, I am summarizing three different sources, which give descriptions of which factors to look for when choosing open-source libraries.

 | Concern                                                                                                                               | <img src="images/generated/coordination-risk.png" width="300"/> | <img src="images/generated/boundary-risk.png" width="300" /> | <img src="images/generated/feature-risk.png" width="300"/>    | <img src="images/generated/communication-risk.png" width="300" /> | Source       |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------:|:-------------:|:-------------------:|:------------------:|--------------|